saltstack/salt/doc/topics/tutorials/firewall.rst

 ========

 Different Linux distributions store their `iptables`_ rules in different places, which makes it difficult to standardize firewall documentation.
-I've included some of the more common locations, but your mileage may vary.
+Included are some of the more common locations, but your mileage may vary.

 **Fedora / RHEL / CentOS** ::